Car Insurance After a Total Loss: Payouts, Timeline & Next Steps

 Can I keep my totaled car after the insurance payout?

-Yes, in most states you can keep your totaled vehicle.
-However, if you do, the insurer will subtract the car's salvage value from your payout.
+Yes, in most states you can keep your totaled vehicle through a process called a total loss buyback.
+However, if you do, the insurer will subtract the car's salvage value (typically 20–40% of ACV) from your payout.
 The car will also receive a salvage title, which makes it harder to sell and can limit your insurance options going forward.
 Some insurers may only offer liability coverage on a salvage-titled vehicle until it passes a rebuilt inspection.

 What if the insurance payout doesn't cover my loan balance?